 - academic misconduct such as plagiarism, cheating, etc.

 - breaching the Polytechnic’s Academic Statute, regulations or policies

-- harassment or other inappropriate behaviour directed towards your fellow students or Polytechnic staff
+- harassment or other inappropriate behaviour directed towards your fellow learners or Polytechnic staff

 - providing false information to the Polytechnic.